docker-hy/docker-hy.github.io/exercises.md

 Return back to our frontend & backend Dockerfiles and you should see the some mistakes we now know to fix.

 Document both image sizes at this point, as was done in the material.
-Optimize the Dockerfiles of both programs, frontend and backend.
+Optimize the Dockerfiles of both programs, frontend and backend, by joining the RUN commands and removing useless parts.

 After your improvements document the image sizes again.
+The size difference may not be very much yet.
+The frontend should be around 432MB when using `FROM ubuntu:16.04`.
+The backend should be around 351MB.
+The sizes may vary.

 ### 3.2 ###